2010 LPGA of Japan Tour

 The 2010 LPGA of Japan Tour was the 43rd season of the LPGA of Japan Tour, the professional golf tour for women operated by the Ladies Professional Golfers' Association of Japan.
 It consisted of 34 golf tournaments, all played in Japan.

-Ahn Sun-ju won four events and the Order of Merit title.
+Ahn Sun-ju won the Order of Merit and had the lowest scoring average.
+Sakura Yokomine finished most often (20 times) inside the top-10.